TP-LINK CPE210 router setup & security

 1. TP-LINK CPE210 Router login and password

-- To login to TP-LINK CPE210 Router, Open your web browser and type the default IP Address in the address bar
+- To login to your TP-LINK CPE210 Router, Open the web browser and type-in the default IP Address in the address bar

 - You should now see the router login page with 2 text fields where you can type a username and a password

 - The default username for your TP-LINK CPE210 router is admin and the default password is admin

 - Hit "Login" and you should see the TP-LINK CPE210 router control panel

 (Remember, you must be at home and connected to home WiFi to do this)